 One of the main components that make up international transfer costs is SWIFT transfer costs.
-Often, SWIFT Transfer costs by banks can reach up to RM70 to RM100!
+Often, these transfer costs by banks can reach up to RM70 to RM100!

 Cross-border payments (or International Money Transfers) are confusing and expensive.
-We are bombarded by ‘hidden charges’ and ‘transaction fees’.
+We are bombarded by ‘hidden charges’ and ‘transaction fees’ for instance.
 On top of that, the high exchange rate mark-ups make the whole experience even more unappealing.

 It sucks that most people are often unaware of any other cheaper alternative.
 So, they tend to stick to what they know best (banks, ew.) – even if they don’t make the best financial sense.
 Now, it is about time for us to shed some light on this topic: